What is Foundation Barossa Thomas Scholarship?

 - Preference will be given to those students undertaking courses relevant to the needs of the Barossa wine industry.
 However, studies not directly related will also be considered.

 - Applicants are required to provide evidence of their academic capacity to succeed, financial circumstances and personal commitment and motivation to undertake and complete tertiary level study.

-- 7th December 2015 – week Interviews conducted
+- First & second week of December – Interviews conducted

 - 2010 Chloe Roesler